Does the World Need Another Data Tool?

 This sounded easy.
 It wasn't.

-The problem hit us almost immediately: every single business tracks their metrics in different ways.
+The problem hit us almost immediately.
+Every single business tracks their metrics in different ways.
 They use different tool stacks.
 Some have everything in Salesforce.
 Others have a patchwork of spreadsheets, databases, and SaaS products that don't talk to each other.
-There's no unified way of analysing data across these businesses without either paying for incredibly expensive tools or losing a significant number of nights of sleep trying to stitch it all together yourself.
+There's no unified way of analysing data across these businesses without either paying for incredibly expensive tools or losing a significant number of nights of sleep trying to stitch it all together.

 That product didn't fail because the idea was bad.
 Plenty of companies need better customer health tracking.
-It failed because the gap between "we have data" and "we can analyse data" was wider than we ever imagined, and every tool that claimed to bridge that gap either cost a fortune or required expertise we didn't have.
+It failed because the gap between "we have data" and "we understand what the data means" was wider than we ever imagined, and every tool that claimed to bridge that gap gave us charts, not answers.

 The LLM Bet